ChalmersGU-data-structure-courses/general-course-information/literature.md

 ## Interactive visualisation tools

 There are several tools available for visualising how different data structures and algorithms work.
-Our favourites are of course developed by ourselves :blush:.
+Our favourites are of course developed by ourselves :).

 - [Very smooth and responsive visualisations](https://chalmersgu-data-structure-courses.github.io/dsvis/).
   Currently only for a couple of data structures: search trees and binary heaps.